iamacewhite/iamacewhite.github.io/supp/README.md

 ## Getting Started

-Here are some instructions for viewing our supplementary material on a webpage
+Here are some instructions for viewing our supplementary material on a webpage.
+(Please unzip it to a new folder)

 ### Prerequisites